All Episodes

 I don't care.

-We will it will be the morning of November third, and we will have kicked Nancy Pelosi out of the speaker's office.
+It will be the morning of November 3rd, and we will have kicked Nancy Pelosi out of the speaker's office.

 I don't care what Matt Lauer says about the expectations game.

-I don't care what Katie Kurick says, you know, with those 25 people watching CBS evening news.
+I don't care what Katie Couric says, you know, with those 25 people watching CBS Evening News.

-If she says, Well, uh, they expected a lot more, pfft, whatever.
+If she says, well, they expected a lot more, whatever.

 Let people come out with whatever honest expectations they have.

-I actually have the uh the story about Larry Sabateau.
+I actually have the story about Larry Sabateau.

-I remember the first time I heard about him was just years and years ago, and now he's like the go-to guy for everything.
+I remember the first time I heard about him, it was years and years ago, and now he's like the go-to guy for everything.

 That doesn't happen by accident.